Buildings and architecture of Brighton and Hove: Transport infrastructure

+Monuments, memorials, and public art

 The city has an array of free-standing clock towers in various styles.
 The landmark Jubilee Clock Tower in the city centre has been called Brighton's "second best known symbol" after the Royal Pavilion; Preston Park, Queen's Park and Blakers Park each have one; and a fifth was erected in the 1930s in Patcham to publicise the suburb's Ladies Mile Estate.
-All except the Blakers Park and Patcham clock towers are Grade II-listed.
+All except the Blakers Park and Patcham clock towers are Grade II listed.
 John Johnson's design for the Jubilee Clock Tower of 1888 combined the Classical style with Baroque motifs and some High Gothic elements.
 Pink granite, a copper fishscale dome, Corinthian columns and mosaic portraits of Royal Family members combine to give a "supremely confident and showy" design.
 The tower has withstood fierce criticism and calls for its demolition, and is now a widely appreciated landmark.
 Francis May's "pompous" clock tower, built in the newly laid out Preston Park in 1891–92, also combined some Classical and Gothic elements—this time using terracotta, pale brick and stone—but its style is closest in spirit to Neo-Flemish Renaissance.
 A copper dome with a weather-vane tops the four-stage tower.
 A London architect, Llewellyn Williams, won the commission for the Queen's Park clock tower in 1915; his three-stage design, on high ground, incorporates Portland stone (partly rusticated) and red brick, and also has a copper roof.
 Blakers Park, northeast of Preston Park, was laid out in 1893 when Sir John Blaker (later 1st Baron of Brighton) donated land.
 He also paid £1,000 towards the construction in 1896 of a 50 ft red-brick and iron clock tower with a pale green exterior.
 It is topped by a cupola with a dolphin-shaped weather-vane, and bears Blaker's monogram.
 Patcham's clock tower, built of pale stone in an International/Modernist style, stands on a green amidst 1930s housing and forms an important landmark.